The Children Who Saw Too Much

 Be The Change; You Are Not Alone

-By Christian Axios, Guest Blogger This is the hardest thing in my life that I have had to overcome.
+By Christian Axios, Guest Blogger Dealing with Childhood Domestic Violence is Life Changing This is the hardest thing in my life that I have had to overcome.
 Childhood Domestic Violence (CDV) is no joke and should not be taken lightly.
-Don’t let anyone ever tell you that you are overreacting or that this is not a serious...
+Don’t let anyone ever tell you...

 Community Heroes Supporting Children of Domestic Violence